whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-17-Ipsy-Subscription-September-2015-Review.md

 <DD>Travel Size 20g, Value $5.50 (Full Size 120g $32)</DD>
 </DL>

 <p>I received this cleanser previously from another subscription and I still haven't finished that bottle yet.
-It worked well though for my oily/combination skin so I'm happy to add another one into my skincare collection.
+It worked well for my oily/combination skin so I'm happy to add another one into my skincare collection.
 It's also vegan, paraben-free and cruelty-free.</p>
 <br>

 <center><a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">